-- 21.1 Routine physical exams (but is offered at the BYU Student Health Center for a \$30 fee). - 21.2 Well-baby care and physical therapy received outside of the health centers (if you are in Utah County). - 21.3 Services received outside of the health centers for routine pap smears (other than prenatal), premarital services, X-ray exams, psychological testing, and screening exams (except for mammograms and colonoscopies that satisfy the criteria in DMBA's current medical policy).
+- 21.1 Annual routine physical exams outside of the health centers. - 21.2 Well-baby care and physical therapy received outside of the health centers (if you are in Utah County). - 21.3 Services received outside of the health centers for routine pap smears (other than prenatal), premarital services, X-ray exams, psychological testing, and screening exams (except for mammograms and colonoscopies that satisfy the criteria in DMBA's current medical policy).